ae6rt/decap/README.md

 entrypoint.
 For github based projects, the project key is the github username + "/" + repository name.
-Generally, the username is referred to as the _team_ and the repository basename as the _library_  For example, if the github username is ae6rt and the repository name is dynamodb-lab, then the project key is "ae6rt/dynamodb-lab".
+Generally, the username is referred to as the _team_ and the repository basename as the _project_  For example, if the github username is ae6rt and the repository name is dynamodb-lab, then the project key is "ae6rt/dynamodb-lab".
 The build script is by convention named build.sh and is located relative to the top level of the build